tex2e/mecab-elixir/README.md

 # Mecab

-Elixir bindings for MeCab, a morphological analyzer.
+Elixir bindings for MeCab, a Japanese morphological analyzer.

 ## Installation